Kuilima Ests East

 No analysis available

-I looked for phrases like fire life safety evaluation passed, FLSE passed, fire safety certified, life safety compliant, or passed fire inspection.
-None of the remarks included any such language, so there is no public-remarks evidence that this has been confirmed.
+I looked for fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, and found nothing.
+There is no public-remarks evidence confirming that the building has passed a fire/life safety evaluation.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.